 Honestly, music feeds the soul.
 It makes people dance (as does alcohol).
 It makes you move.
 So whether you have your favorite beats to get a good run to the beach or dance late night with your friends around the kitchen, having good music will be motivating.

 Of course it’s considered a nice luxury to eat out while vacationing.
 You don’t have to do the work or sometimes it can be reimbursed on a business trip, but if you are trying to watch your diet, it’s important to stick to your meal prep as closely as you can, if possible.
-31 York St provides us with a beautiful, huge kitchen and our group has some incredible french friends who are amazing cooks, so in this part we are lucky.
-They created 5 family style home cooked meals for 13 people!
-In doing so we had a grocery list and was able to maintain fresh ingredients including plenty of vegetables, fruits, and healthier homemade lasagnas to our good body building friend Chi-Burgers.
-And we got to enjoy each other’s company for $70 for food for the weekend instead of one meal out at a nice place.
+Our rental in Nantucket provided us with a beautiful, huge kitchen and our group has some incredible french friends who are amazing cooks, so in this part we are lucky.
+They created 5 family-style home-cooked meals for 13 people!
+In doing so we had a grocery list and was able to maintain fresh ingredients including plenty of vegetables, fruits, and healthier homemade lasagnas to our bodybuilding friend who invented the self-named Chi-Burgers.
+And we got to enjoy each other’s company for $70 worth of food for the weekend instead of one meal out at a nice place.

 5) Cocktails with fresh fruit

 Now while I’m on vacation, I’m definitely going to let loose and relax with a couple of adult beverages.
 In the past we would rock several 30’s of light beer and not even bat an eye.
-As we “mature” and some of our metabolisms aren’t quite what they used to be, we’ve calmed down in our partying ways and opt for fresher cocktails.
-This year we made several concoctions of homemade fruit daiquiris including fresh strawberries, pineapples, kiwis, bananas etc. We even allowed ourselves to indulge in our favorite mudslide but made from scratch instead of at our beloved Gazebo where more than likely a syrup, artificial base is used.
-Don’t get me wrong, we still had one or 2 when we finally did make our way to the Gazebo and still had light beers but doing most of the work at home saved a hole in our wallets and our stomachs.
+As we “mature” and some of our metabolisms aren’t quite what they used to be, we’ve calmed down in our partying ways and opt now for fresher cocktails.
+This year we made several concoctions of homemade fruit daiquiris including fresh strawberries, pineapples, kiwis, bananas, etc. We even allowed ourselves to indulge in our favorite mudslide but made from scratch instead of at our beloved Gazebo bar where I can bet they are made with a likely syrup and artificial base.
+Don’t get me wrong, we still had one or 2 when we finally did make our way to the Gazebo and still had some light beers but doing most of the work at home saved a hole in our wallets and our stomachs.

 6) Enjoy each other’s company